MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/introduction.md

 Use this section to upgrade your Dynamics GP system.
 Review the introductory information about the resources available to you, then use the [Dynamics GP upgrade checklist](upgrade-checklist.md) as your guide to the parts that apply to you.

-To review new Dynamics GP features, refer to the [What’s New section](../whats-new/introduction.md).
+To review new Dynamics GP features, refer to the [What's New section](../whats-new/introduction.md).

-## What’s in this guide?
+## What's in this guide?

 This upgrade guide provides guidelines for upgrading your Dynamics GP system to a newer version.
 It lists the latest system requirements, contains a step-by-step look at the upgrade process, and provides tips for troubleshooting your upgrade.
 The manual is divided into the following parts: